MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### android.frame.metrics

-Allows us to detect and fix situations where our Android app components are causing performance issues, for example, if your inbox is not scrolling smoothly.
+Allows us to detect and fix situations where our Android app components are causing performance issues, for example, if your inbox isn't scrolling smoothly.

 The following fields are collected: